battlecode/battlecode-server-2017/specs.md

 - The locations of the both HQs can be sensed.

 ### Broadcasting
 Radio Sensors: When a robot broadcasts to radio, all robots are made aware of the location of the broadcasting robot for for one turn.
-They can access the positions with a method call like `rc.senseNearbyBroadcastingRobots(Team t)`.
+They can access the positions with a method call like `rc.senseBroadcastingRobots(Team t)`.

-essages written to the team-shared integer list persist until overwritten.
+Messages written to the team-shared integer list persist until overwritten.
 You can't read or write integers from or to the enemy team's shared integer list.

 The cost of transmitting and receiving are in bytecodes, which, as mentioned earlier, affect movement and attack speeds.